dannycalegari/turtle/README.md

 		* execute_recursive_program(R, transition[T][k], D-1); then
 	* restore the location, orientation and pen color

-This makes it possible to write quite complicated recursive procedures quite easily.
+This makes it possible to write complicated recursive procedures quite easily.

 file format
 -----------